Tooa/tooa/README.md

 ### About me 🧐

-I am a DevSecOps minded software engineer with experience in designing secure, reliability, scalable and resilient software systems.
+I am a DevSecOps minded software engineer with experience in designing secure, reliable, scalable and resilient software systems.

 ```kotlin